marcogalluzzi/jekyll-now/_posts/2018-03-05-short-analysis-of-sportsbook-websites.md

 I would like to appraise all the betting houses analyzed to summarize what I could experience in a daily use.
 Please see this as a personal appraisal.
 In order of preference, the websites and their appraisals are:

-1. Sportsbook website I would regularly use: Bwin.
+1. Sportsbook website _I would regularly use_: __Bwin__.
 It’s the website where everything worked as expected.
 It’s fast and well designed.
 I haven’t practically had any complaint.
-2. Sportsbook website I would occasionally use: Betfair and William Hill.
+2. Sportsbook website _I would occasionally use_: __Betfair__ and __William Hill__.
 I’ve had a few but important complaints about this websites.
 Besides, the design of the William Hill website could be improved.
 In general, I’ve to say they work fairly well.
-3. Sportsbook website I wouldn’t like to use: Interwetten and Marca Apuestas.
+3. Sportsbook website _I wouldn’t like to use_: __Interwetten__ and __Marca Apuestas__.
 Definitively, these websites are not appealing and/or not very usable.
 They even have some error and/or they are slow.
 Deposits and withdrawals have fees not clearly shown and/or they take quite a while.